mikrono/tModLoaderWiki_kr_ko/Basic-Tile.md

 If you are curious about the `Tile` class itself, such as you would find in `Main.tile[]`, please see [Tile Class Documentation](Tile-Class-Documentation)

 ## Tile-Item Pairing
 An Item will place a specific Tile when `item.createTile` is set to the TileType of the ModTile.
 If a Tile has multiple styles, setting `item.placeStyle` allows you to specify that style.
 The ModTile can return the ModItem as well.
-For 1x1 tiles, simply set `drop = mod.ItemType("ItemName");` in `ModTile.SetDefaults`.
+For 1x1 tiles, simply set `drop = ModContent.ItemType<ItemName>());` in `ModTile.SetDefaults`.
 For larger tiles and tiles with multiple styles, use `ModTile.KillMultiTile` combined with `Item.NewItem` to spawn the appropriate Item to the player.
 See [Multiple Styles](#multiple-styles) for more details.

 # Making a Tile
 To add a tile to Terraria, we must first create a "class" that "inherits" from ModTile.
 To do so, make a .cs file in your mod's source directory (My Games\Terraria\ModLoader\Mod Sources\MyModName) and then open that file in your text editor.
 Paste the following into that file, replacing `NameHere` with the internal name of your tile and `ModNamespaceHere` with your mod's foldername/namespace.
 (A common mistake is to use apostrophes or spaces in internal names, don't do this, the computer won't understand.)